jbarrio/linux_sparc_shellcodes/README.md

 + To Overdrive and Zosen, for special reasons.
 + On the top of the world: QSR.
 + To Richard W. Stevens, Jon B. Postel, Ken Thompson, Brian W. Kernighan, Dennis Ritchie and Mel because they are the real computer magicians.
-+ Too all usual suspects.
++ To all usual suspects.
 They know who they are.

 ## Architecture